pawelgrzybek/pawelgrzybek.com/content/posts/2024-03-31-top-picks-2024-march/index.md

 ## [Popular git config options](https://jvns.ca/blog/2024/02/16/popular-git-config-options/)

-Julia put together a list of popular options that people put in their `.gitconfig` files.
-It's a very nice list that made me tweak a few little details in my configuration file.
+Julia published a list of popular options that people put in their `.gitconfig` files.
+It's a great list that made me tweak some details in my configuration file.
 I like the `zdiff3` option to enhance the annotation of merge conflicts.

 ## [Ultimate Guide to Visual Testing with Playwright](https://www.browsercat.com/post/ultimate-guide-visual-testing-playwright)